cnr-isti-vclab/meshlab/docs/readme.txt

 Christian Ehrlicher,
 Ralf Habacker

-for their Unofficial patches for Qt4 ( http://sourceforge.net/projects/qtwin ).
+for their Unofficial patche for Qt4 ( http://sourceforge.net/projects/qtwin ).